federico-arias/federico-arias.github.io/content/posts/handling-nulls.md

 other data format).
 One of the shortcomings of this approach is that primitive data types are not always the best containers for your data.
 What happens if someone declares his/her age to be 1000 years?
 How do you encapsulate that validation?
-Another big issue is that, in go, its primitive types are never null or undefined: they are zero-valued at the moment of variable declaration.
+Another big issue is that, in Go, its primitive types are never null or undefined: they are zero-valued at the moment of variable declaration.
 For example: